Lower School Music Conservatory

 INTEGRATED CURRICULAR MUSIC EDUCATION

 Music plays an integral role at San Domenico.
 Here, music education and appreciation begins in Kindergarten with general music twice weekly.
-Students begin using their voices, rhythm instruments, and movement to develop their musical sense, and they being to learn note reading to develop their musical literacy.
+Students begin using their voices, rhythm instruments, and movement to develop their musical sense, and they begin learning note-reading to develop their musical literacy.
 These general music classes continue through Third Grade.

 In Third Grade, students have an additional Instrumental Music class as part of the school day, where they learn either violin, cello, or flute, while also rotating through additional units that introduce them to the keyboard, ukulele, and more.Fourth and Fifth Grade students choose their musical path between chorus, violin, viola, cello, flute, clarinet, or saxophone.
 All students perform in our December holiday performance and spring “Arts in Action” concert.